About Maine CHNA

 The Steering Committee is made up representatives from the partnering healthcare systems and the Maine CDC.
 Together, they provide leadership for the creation of an efficient, integrated, and sustainable process to conduct triennial CHNAs and subsequent public health improvement plans and hospital implementation strategies.
-In addition, this group provides stewardship of the resources made available through financial contributions from CMHC, Northern Light Health, MG, MH, and substantial in-kind contributions from the Maine CDC.
-This core group guides every aspect of the project.
-This committee communicates with CEOs and respective leadership from their organizations in fulfillment of the MOU signed in 2014.
+This committee communicates with CEOs and leadership from their respective organizations on the status of the Maine Shared CHNA activities.
 Additionally, this group oversees the work of the Maine Shared CHNA Program Manager.
 Two committees report to the Steering Committee: the Metrics and the Community Engagement Committees.

 The Metrics Committee is charged with updating the common set of health indicators; developing the preliminary data analysis plan (to identify scope of work for Maine CDC and Maine Shared CHNA vendor); reviewing best practices and research to ensure that indicators on emerging health issues are identified as needed; making recommendations for annual data-related activities and estimating projected costs associated with these recommendations.
 Members of the Metrics Committee share their expertise with the group to create processes and deliverables for the Steering Committee to review and approve.
 Members of the Metrics Committee include representatives of the Steering Committee, public health system partners, Federally Qualified Health Centers, academia, non-profits and others with experience in epidemiology.

 Health Equity/Community Engagement Committee